rjleveque/geoclaw_tsunami_tutorial/intro_topics.md

 # Detailed discussion of topics

-This section will contain detailed discussion of many of the topics listed in [](intro_setrun) and [](intro_postproc).
+This section will contain more detailed discussion of many of the topics listed in [](intro_setrun) and [](intro_postproc).

+See also the links to documentation and other resources contained on those pages.